Undersecretary: Netherlands

+Poland

+In Poland, the ministries are staffed by secretaries of state and undersecretaries of state, commonly referred to as deputy ministers.
+Their task is to assist the Minister and replace him if necessary.

 Portugal

 In Portugal the level of undersecretary is not a pro-forma echelon in the executive hierarchy.
 Such posts are created on an ad hoc basis as required.
 It is the lowest rung in the executive power.
 There is currently only one undersecretary of State in the present government.

 Spain

-In the Spanish Government, the Undersecretary is a political appointee charged with the daily representation of a ministry, the management of the common services and personnel.
-The position is equivalent to the British Permanent Secretary.
-The Undersecretary reports to the Minister, and is appointed by the King on the advice of the Council of Ministers.
+In the Spanish Government, an Under-Secretary is a senior civil servant charged with running a government department on a day-to-day basis.
+Thus, the under-secretaries reports directly to the competent minister and they are appointed by the Monarch on the advice of the Council of Ministers.
+The position has existed since the early 19th century, being second-in-command to the minister, although since the 1970s it has been displaced by secretaries of state.

+The position is equivalent to the British Permanent Under-Secretary of State.

 United Kingdom

 The title of Under-Secretary is used in two different contexts in the British political system.
 A Parliamentary Under-Secretary of State is a junior member of the government, always an MP or a peer from the governing party, who is appointed to assist a Secretary of State or other government minister.
 They rank between a Minister of State and a Parliamentary Private Secretary; the rank is usually seen as a stepping-stone to higher political office.
 The title originated in the 17th century.
+The title secretary of state in the government of England has also been in use since the early 17th century.

 In contrast, a Permanent Under-Secretary of State is the full title of a Permanent Secretary, a senior civil servant employed to head a government department and oversee the implementation of policy.